How it works

 - Start a game, give it a name, pick how to score.

-- Share the 5-letter PIN with everyone else.
+- Share the 6-letter PIN with everyone else.

-- They join from the web or the Telegram bot.
+- They join from any device — web or the app.

 - Tap to add points.
 Everyone sees changes live.